 Chukwudubem Ukaigwe

 Chukwudubem Ukaigwe (b.
-1995, Lagos; lives/works Toronto) is an artist, curator, and writer whose interdisciplinary practice is an inquiry into semiotic dissonance.
+1995, Lagos; lives/works Stanford, USA) is an artist, curator, and writer whose interdisciplinary practice is an inquiry into semiotic dissonance.
 Tapping into a diverse spectrum of influences—from experimental music and literature, to history and futurisms—Ukaigwe approaches his art practice as a double gesture.
 On one hand, his work is a way of annotating, augmenting, defacing, transposing, and rewriting in the margins of a palimpsestic history.
 On the other hand, his paintings, installations, and video works are an attempt to assemble and compose a speculative sensorium that permits hearing in a different tempo; one that collapses the subject–object divide and maps out new and revised sociographies.
 By bringing to center facets of everyday life, Ukaigwe enacts a compositional practice that is fabulated out of the choice to meander in extant modes of being: fugitive, improvised, ongoing and otherwise.